ray-x/lsp_signature.nvim/README.md

                              -- can be either a number or function floating_window_off_y = 0, -- adjust float windows y position. e.g -2 move window up 2 lines; 2 move down 2 lines
-                              -- can be either number or function, see examples
+                              -- can be either number or function, see examples ignore_error = func(err, ctx, config), -- this scilence errors, check init.lua for more details

   close_timeout = 4000, -- close floating window after ms when laster parameter is entered fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters